openbilly/openbilly.github.io/_projects/1_project.md

 There are still 30% I should learn from relationship & cousrework.

 Enrolling a MBA（Master of Business Administration) course is no doubt a very good method.
 In fact, the point is not about going into a classroom or opening a book before a desk, it dosen't matter.
-It do matter you giving our effort to learn.
+It do matter we giving our effort in learning.
 This is the point.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">